guettli/git-tips/README.md

 --> launches [meld](https://meldmerge.org/), if installed, or your prefered diff-tool.
 See [git-difftool](https://git-scm.com/docs/git-difftool)

-# Solving conflicts with `meld`
+# Solving Conflicts with `meld`

-I am on a branch which was created from the main branch some hours ago.
+I am on a branch that was created from the main branch some hours ago.

 Now I want to merge the new main branch into my branch again.